RevolutionPi/LAVA-test-definitions/README.md

 # LAVA-test-definitions
-Test definitions work with and without LAVA
+A set of testing scripts designed to work with LAVA.